stfc/PSyclone/doc/user_guide/psyclone_command.rst

 statements in kernels will, in general, cause the kernel parsing to fail unless the file(s) referenced in such statements are in the same directory as the kernel file.
-Once kernel parsing has been re-implemented to use fparser2 (issue #239) and the PSyclone Internal Representation then the behaviour will be the same as for the NEMO API.
+Once kernel parsing has been re-implemented to use fparser2 (issue #239) and the PSyclone Intermediate Representation then the behaviour will be the same as for the NEMO API.

 Since PSyclone does not attempt to be a full compiler, it does not require